astropy/photutils/docs/index.rst

 Reporting Issues
 ================

-If you have found a bug in photutils please report it by creating a new issue on the `photutils GitHub issue tracker
+If you have found a bug in Photutils please report it by creating a new issue on the `Photutils GitHub issue tracker
 <https://github.com/astropy/photutils/issues>`_.

 Please include an example that demonstrates the issue that will allow